ViktorJp/BACKUPMON/README.md

 * You now have the option to backup from USB1 to USB2, or USB to itself... though not recommended.
 * Your External USB should have a valid drive label.
 Having a blank label may create issues backing up or restoring.

+**Support and Discussion Forum**

+Full support of this script is available on SNB Forums: https://www.snbforums.com/threads/93052/